 - Rehydration salts or dissoluble tablets.
 I used these in water every day to ensure I had extra electrolytes.

 - Camera and Phone.
 There’s no WiFi out here, so enjoy the digital detox.
 But for some their phone is their main camera, and it also serves as a good torchlight.

 - Fully charged power banks.
-We had two fully charged power packs between us and I took two fully charge camera batteries.
-Space limitations means not being able to carry a huge bundle of individual chargers.
+We had two fully charged power packs between us and I took two fully charged camera batteries.
+Space limitations mean not being able to carry a huge bundle of individual chargers.

 - Money for buying drinks and snacks.
 Every camp has a mini snack store with soft drinks, well-deserved beers, chocolate, and other snacks.
 Expect to pay 4,000 – 5,000 (up to $2) for a drink.

 The Lost City trek is one of the most brutal, treacherous, and hardest treks I have ever undertaken in one of the most beautiful patches of earth.

 But while the Lost City has never truly been lost, with Tayrona descendants having always known of its existence under the covering of foliage that kept it hidden from the outside world, we should be grateful we are given the opportunity to witness it, knowing that the pain and glory of getting there on foot adds greater weight to its meaning.

 Thinking of Trekking to the Lost City?
 Pin It!

 Any plagiarism of this Lost City Trek blog or any of its descriptions and images used on other sites and blogs without attribution is not information authorised by myself for use.
 Know your source.